ACCESS-NRI/action-build-and-upload-conda-packages/README.md

           auto-activate-base: false
           show-channel-urls: true
       - name: Build and upload the conda packages
-        uses: uibcdf/action-build-and-upload-conda-packages@v2.0.0
+        uses: ACCESS-NRI/action-build-and-upload-conda-packages@v2.0.1
         with:
           meta_yaml_dir: path/to/meta.yaml/directory # Replace with the path to your meta.yaml directory
-          user: uibcdf # Replace with your Anaconda username (or an Anaconda organization username)
+          user: myuser # Replace with your Anaconda username (or an Anaconda organization username)
           token: ${{ secrets.ANACONDA_TOKEN }} # Replace with the name of your Anaconda Token secret
 ```